MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 ## **Lab Scenario**

-In the labs, of this course, you will assume the role of **Joni Sherman**, a Teams Administrator for Contoso Ltd. and her pilot team that shall evaluate the capabilities of Microsoft Teams in a testing environment.
+In the labs, of this course, you will assume the role of **Joni Sherman**, a Teams Administrator for Contoso Ltd., and her pilot team that shall evaluate the capabilities of Microsoft Teams in a testing environment.
 You have implemented Microsoft 365 in a virtualized lab environment already and were commissioned to conduct a pilot project to test the implementation of Microsoft Teams against Contoso Ltd. business requirements.

 You have just started the pilot project, and you’ve already got two virtual machines with preinstalled Teams Desktop clients and a tenant with different users: